eugenkiss/7guis/CSharpWPF/readme.md

-WPF solutions in C# with maximal XAML usage.
+WPF solutions in C# with maximal XAML usage, but with minimal code size and other guidelines from `Dimensions of Evaluation`.

 No use of MVVM or other patterns.